randy408/libspng/README.md

 ## Known Issues

-* Text and iCCP chunks are not read, see issue [#31](https://gitlab.com/randy408/libspng/issues/31).
+* Text and iCCP chunks are not read.
 * `spng_crc_set_action()` is partially implemented, `SPNG_CRC_DISCARD` has no effect.